 4. Do a better job of brushing and flossing.

 You’re running late, but if there’s one thing you shouldn’t rush, it’s your morning dental routine.
 From stuck food particles to gingivitis and even nasty tonsil stones, it all adds up to one major case of halitosis if left unchecked.
 For mornings where standard brushing and flossing doesn’t seem to do the trick, get a deeper clean by scraping the gunk off your tongue and gargling with mouthwash.
 If you find yourself flying out the door and forgetting about your oral hygiene frequently, keep a travel-sized dental kit in your bag or at the office for convenience.

 5. Check (and change) your sleeping habits.

 More often than not, bad breath is noticeable the moment you wake up.
 The problem may not be what you eat or drink, or even how your brush and floss.
 Instead, it could be how you breathe during your sleep.
 Breathing orally throughout the night can quickly turn your mouth into a haven for oral bacteria, resulting in a parched sensation and an unpleasant odor.
 Depending on the severity of the situation, your Family dentist may recommend surgery, but something as simple as having a glass of water, sugar-free lozenge, or a humidifier on hand at night can help keep your mouth moist.

 In some cases, morning breath that persists despite your efforts to remedy it may signal something more serious, from cavities and tooth infections, to diabetes and liver and kidney problems.
-Play it safe by seeing your Local Dentist Beaverton ,OR.
-He or she can help you determine and treat the root cause more efficiently, and provide you with a personalized treatment plan to rid yourself of the problem for good.
+Play it safe by seeing your local dentist who can help you determine and treat the root cause more efficiently, and provide you with a personalized treatment plan to rid yourself of the problem for good.